ForEvolve/bootstrap-dark/readme.md

 ## The project structure

--   `app` is the Asp.Net Core application that is used to test the theme.
+-   `samples/razor-pages` is the ASP.NET Core application that is used to test the theme.
 This directory is not packaged.
-    -   `Pages` are the Asp.Net Core Razor Pages.
+    -   `Pages` are the ASP.NET Core Razor Pages.
 That's the preview.
         > **Why .NET Core?** Well, I wanted to script some loops, and I know .Net; so I picked Razor Pages to do just that: dynamic pages!
 Moreover, it is open source and cross-platform.
         >
         > If you think that something else would be better, feel free to open an issue about it; I would not mind switching to another technology (see the Contribute section below).